syn-ai/blog-backend/README.md

 ## HackMD Blog API

-A FastAPI backend service that interfaces with the HackMD API to fetch and cache blog posts.
+A FastAPI backend service that interfaces with the HackMD API to fetch and cache blog posts, with robust static file management.

 ### Features